TristanBeucher/tristanbeucher.github.io/_posts/2025-11-27-Estimating-Regime-Switching-Models-for-Electricity-Prices.md

 which then modifies the likelihood of all parameters… and so on.

-This is why we rely on numerical optimisation and algorithms like Hamilton’s filter : the following subsection describes that (and can be skipped if you prefer).
+This is why we rely on numerical optimisation and algorithms like Hamilton’s filter : the following section describes that (and can be skipped if you prefer).

-### A simple explanation of log-likelihood
+---

+## 3. Estimating the Regime-Switching model

+### 3.1 Maximizing the likelihood

 To estimate our regime-switching model, we need a way to measure **how well a set of parameters explains the observed price series**.
 This is exactly what the *likelihood* does.